|

 Treatment or Management of Overdose

 There is no specific antidote for overdose with LYRICA.
-If indicated, elimination of unabsorbed drug may be attempted by emesis or gastric lavage; usual precautions should be observed to maintain the airway.
+If indicated, elimination of unabsorbed drug may be attempted by emesis or gastric lavage; observe usual precautions to maintain the airway.
 General supportive care of the patient is indicated including monitoring of vital signs and observation of the clinical status of the patient.
-A Certified Poison Control Center should be contacted for up-to-date information on the management of overdose with LYRICA.
+Contact a Certified Poison Control Center for up-to-date information on the management of overdose with LYRICA.

 Although hemodialysis has not been performed in the few known cases of overdose, it may be indicated by the patient's clinical state or in patients with significant renal impairment.
 Standard hemodialysis procedures result in significant clearance of pregabalin (approximately 50% in 4 hours).